Research

 The History Center’s collections date from the prehistoric era to the present, with a geographic focus on Hillsborough County, the Gulf Coast, and, generally, the state of Florida, covering all spheres of life, public and domestic.

-The research library contains nearly 10,000 books, manuals, maps, documents, microfilm and family/subject papers, all related to Florida’s history.
+The research library contains nearly 10,000 books, manuals, maps, documents, microfilm, and family/subject papers related to Florida’s history.

-The Tampa Bay History Center has an exceptional collection of more than 1,000 Tampa cigar industry- related items, including printed cigar labels, boxes, cigar making tools and factory furniture, as well as cigar advertising ephemera, all dating from the late 19th through the early and mid-20th century.
+More than 1,000 Tampa cigar industry-related items, including printed cigar labels, boxes, cigar-making tools, factory furniture, and cigar advertising ephemera, all date from the late 19th through the early and mid-20th centuries, tell the story of how Tampa, Fla., became known as Cigar City.

-The History Center maintains a large collection of Florida Seminole objects and materials, gifted from the Charles L. Knight Family.
-Items in this collection include patchwork clothing and rare patchwork samples, and items used in daily life such as pottery and utensils.
+An extensive collection of Florida Seminole objects and materials was gifted from the Charles L. Knight Family, which includes patchwork clothing, rare patchwork samples, and items used in daily life, such as pottery and utensils.

 The History Center recently assembled a collection of maritime artifacts from the Age of Discovery.
 The collection features navigation tools, including one of only 100 known astrolabes in a public collection, flatware and pottery, and assorted weaponry from the era.